Coayer/minutePing/README.md

 minutePing uses a JSON configuration file called `config.json`.
 For information on each option, refer to the sections below.

-See `sample_config.json` for a starter configuration file.
-Either copy-paste into a new file called `config.json` or rename to `config.json` and fill in the blanks.
+See [Sample configuration file](#sample-configuration-file) for a starter configuration file.
+Copy-paste into a new file called `config.json` and fill in the blanks.

 While minutePing is starting and while services are being checked, the LED on the ESP8266 will turn on.
 If the LED is stuck on, power cycle or reset the board using RST.
 This is likely due to an issue with your `config.json` file.